-In 1984 the sanctuary’s third site was built in Cattedown to cope with the ever increasing number of unwanted and stray dogs and cats but by the late 1990’s was still lacking in space.
+In 1984 the charity’s third site was built in Cattedown to cope with the ever increasing number of unwanted and stray dogs and cats but by the late 1990’s was still lacking in space.

-With the help of dedicated staff, volunteers and supporters we continue the good work of our founders and look after some 1000 cats and dogs every year.
+With the help of dedicated staff, volunteers and supporters we continue the good work of our founders and look after 1000 cats and dogs every year.
 We shelter and rehome unwanted and abandoned dogs and cats.
 We provide constant veterinary care and attention to all of them during their stay with us.

 We enforce a strict non-euthanasia policy, which means no healthy animal in our care is put to sleep.
 We’re also committed to providing the best environment possible.
-Our 11 acre site ensures that Gables Farm cats and dogs have the most modern accommodation facilities available which in turn helps reduce certain behavioural problems that can develop amongst animals in care.
+Our 11 acre site ensures that Gables cats and dogs have the most modern accommodation facilities available which in turn helps reduce certain behavioural problems that can develop amongst animals in care.